 Finding Available Short Domains

 The math works against you.
 Only 26 single-letter .coms exist, 676 two-letter combinations, and 17,576 three-letter combinations.
 All were registered decades ago.
+Verisign reports that the .com zone file contains over 160 million active registrations[1].
 Finding availability requires strategy.

 Five Strategies That Work